What is Trust Administration?

 Checklist for Administering a Trust After Death

-Successful navigating the Trust Administration process is completely depended on the Successor Trustee following the wishes of the Trust and ensuring that all their duties and responsibilities are fulfilled in a timely manner.
+Successfully navigating the Trust Administration process is completely dependent on the Successor Trustee following the wishes of the Trustor and ensuring that all their duties and responsibilities are fulfilled in a timely manner.
 There are many traps that the Trustee can fall into when beginning and closing out an estate, which is why hiring a lawyer to complete the process is always recommended to save time and money.
-Failure to fill out a Trustee’s duties can lead to lawsuits and more headaches.
-Here is a checklist of duties and responsibilities that a Trustee needs to fufill:
+A Trustee’s failure to carry out their duties can lead to lawsuits and more headaches.

 - Obtain death certificates of the decedent

 - Locate the Will and file with your local probate court